Configuration

 Then the edit/test loop is:

-# edit the local bundle under paths.host_bundles_path
+# edit the local app under paths.host_bundles_path

-kdcube reload my-bundle@1-0 \
+kdcube bundle reload my-bundle@1-0 --tenant "$TENANT" --project "$PROJECT"

 Canonical descriptor references:

-kdcube --export-live-bundles \
+kdcube export \

 --tenant demo-tenant \